+What is the best puffin tour to join?
 When is the best time to see puffins?
 Where is the best spot to see puffins?
-And what does it mean for the puffin now that they are categorised as…
+These are the types of questions…

 This mini break was put together for people with limited time in Iceland but who still want to immerse themselves in the Iceland’s unbelievable nature, experience the most celebrated sights and go a little off the beaten path.

 The Essential Iceland 3 Day Winter Tour is perfect for the shorter days of the Icelandic winter, when it can be difficult to fit all you want to see and…

 This 4 hour ice cave tour gets you to the most stunningly blue ice cave in Vatnajökull National Park.
 Let Local Guide of Vatnajökull take you there!